-- Kickstart v1.4 is actually a special version of Kickstart which loads the real Kickstart from a file called DEVS:Kickstart.
-Kickstart V2.04 was available as a ROM, or as a disk-based version for use with A3000s which had Kickstart v1.4.
-A3000s fitted with Kickstart v1.4 cannot use 68040 or 68060 processors, regardless of what version of Kickstart is eventually booted, because it relies heavily on the integrated MMU in the 68030 which varies to some degree from the MMU in 68040 and 68060 processors.
-The A3000 unlike most Amiga models, supports both ROM-based Kickstarts and disk-based Kickstarts, although not simultaneously.
+Kickstart 1.4 is actually a special version of Kickstart which loads the real Kickstart from a file called DEVS:Kickstart.
+Kickstart V2.04 was available as a ROM, or as a disk-based version for use with Amiga 3000s which had Kickstart v1.4.
+Amiga 3000s fitted with Kickstart v1.4 cannot use 68040 or 68060 processors, regardless of what version of Kickstart is eventually booted, because it relies heavily on the integrated MMU in the 68030 which varies to some degree from the MMU in 68040 and 68060 processors.
+Unlike most Amiga models, the A3000 supports both ROM-based Kickstarts and disk-based Kickstarts; although not simultaneously.

-An anonymous Amiga user shares some very interesting history and detail to Workbench 1.4 (alpha 15)—see Workbench screenshots 7-11.
+An anonymous Amiga user shares some very interesting developer comments of Workbench 1.4 (Alpha 15)—see Workbench screenshots 7-11.

 - Workbench 1.4 Alpha 15A 36.1